Amsterdam/signals-frontend/README.md

 ## Configuration

-Configuration for theming, map and API endpoint URLs is defined in `environment.conf.json`.
+Configuration for theming, map and API endpoint URLs is defined in `environment.base.conf.json` and extended in `environment.conf.json`.

 ## Development

-To overwrite some configuration for development purposes you can define them in `environment.conf.development.json`.
+To overwrite some configuration you can define them in `environment.conf.json`.
 This file is ignored by git.

 The SPA will run over HTTP on `localhost` at port `3001`.
 The port can be configured by setting the environment variable `PORT`.